gituliar/gituliar.github.io/_drafts/american-options-gpu.md

 ## --- What is your conclusion ?

-- FP32 is not 32x faster
-- FP32 is 2x faster on average (5x in best case)
-- FP32 is not enough even for 2-digit precision
+- Treat GPU as external coprocessor that reuires some time for initialization before starting your calculations.

+- A single thread on my home server with Xeon CPU is 2x slower than a thread on my laptop CPU with i7 CPU.

-## --- What materials on finite-difference would you recommend ?
+## --- What study materials would you recommend ?

 <https://hpcquantlib.wordpress.com/2022/10/09/high-performance-american-option-pricing> by Klaus
 Spanderen